About Cook Medical

-Cook Medical is a Bloomington, Indiana based medical device manufacturer whose product line includes intervention devices for cardiology, gastroenterology, urology, vascular medicine, radiology, and gynecology.
-It is a division of Cook Group Incorporated which is an umbrella organization for a number of medical manufacturing companies.
+Cook Medical is a privately-owned Bloomington, Indiana based medical device manufacturer whose product line includes intervention devices in 60 clinical specialties including cardiology, gastroenterology, urology, vascular medicine, radiology, and gynecology.
+It is a division of Cook Group Incorporated which is an umbrella organization for a number of medical manufacturing companies and other business units.

-Cook Medical is the largest private global medical device manufacturer with operations in over 130 countries and an estimated $1.8 billion in yearly revenue.
+Cook Medical has operations in 135 countries and an estimated $2 billion in yearly revenue.
 The company manufactures thousands of minimally invasive devices and supplies 13 large hospital chains.
-Cook Medical has also developed Healthcare Business solutions to help healthcare institutions with implementation of global standards regarding medical devices, e-commerce and sustainability practices.
+Cook Medical has also developed Healthcare Business solutions to help healthcare institutions with implementation of global standards regarding medical devices, e-commerce, electronic data interchange, and sustainability practices.

-One of the largest divisions of Cook Medical manufactures transvaginal mesh products used for surgical repair of pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.
-Several of the devices manufactured by Cook may be responsible for serious injury due to transvaginal mesh implants and the company, along with other manufacturers is facing thousands of lawsuits due to personal injury.
+One of the largest divisions of Cook Medical manufactured transvaginal mesh products used for surgical repair of pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.
+Several of the devices manufactured by Cook may have been responsible for serious injury due to transvaginal mesh implants.

 History of Cook Medical

 The company introduced the first intravascular cardiac stent in the 1990’s and continued to expand by acquiring additional companies and expanding into different therapeutic areas.
-By the end of the decade, Cook Medical was the largest privately owned medical device manufacturer in the world.
+By the end of the decade, Cook Medical was the largest privately owned medical device manufacturer in the world as it remains today.

 The Cook Group of companies, including Cook Medical remains in the Cook family with Carl Cook, Bill Cook’s son as CEO.

-The first “bladder sling” was recalled only three years after its introduction, due to safety concerns but hundreds of additional versions of transvaginal mesh have since been introduced by a number of manufacturers including Cook Medical.
+The first “bladder sling”, constructed of surgical mesh, was recalled only three years after its introduction, due to safety concerns but hundreds of additional versions of transvaginal mesh were subsequently introduced by a number of manufacturers including Cook Medical.

 - Biologic – composed of natural tissue